kagisearch/smallweb/README.md

 - A YT channel must not post more than twice a week.
 - A YT channel must have fewer than 400,000 subscribers.

+For comics:
+- Must be independently created art (no AI generated content)
+- RSS feed must show the full comic in the feed
+- No commercial syndicated comics

 [Add website RSS
 feed](https://github.com/kagisearch/smallweb/edit/main/smallweb.txt)